AndresBriend98/GrocerySTORE/README.md

 ## <a name="features">🔋 Features</a>

 👉 **IMPORTANT**:The project is not finished, more features can be added in the future.

 👉 **Modern User Interface**: A modern and user-friendly interface, offering an intuitive experience for users.

 👉 **Home**: The application has a main menu where you can view all the food dishes available.
-Each one with its respective name, price and quantities available
+Each one with its respective name, price and quantities available.

-👉 **Orders**: You can view a list of the dishes requested, detailing the quantity and price of each dish as well as the total to pay
+👉 **Orders**: You can view a list of the dishes requested, detailing the quantity and price of each dish as well as the total to pay.

 👉 **Sections**: Discounts, messages, notifications, settings.

 ## <a name="tech-stack">⚙️ Tech Stack</a>